• ECTS

 Description

-The objective is to provide students with knowledge on the biology, ecology and evolution of three taxonomic groups in question.
-Beyond the identification of species (which will be largely addressed), this course will deal with the evolution and systematics of the taxonomic group in question, fundamental ecology (evolutionary and functional ecology), applied ecology (conservation), physiology, legislation as well as methods of study and identification.
+The aim is to provide students with knowledge of the biology, ecology and evolution of the three taxonomic groups in question.
+In addition to species identification (which will be covered extensively), this course will cover the evolution and systematics of the taxonomic group in question, fundamental ecology (evolutionary and functional ecology), applied ecology (conservation), physiology, legislation and study and identification methods.

-After a general introduction course, 2 axes of work will be proposed in parallel.
-One will focus on the Mediterranean flora, the other on the fauna (amphibians, reptiles and birds).
+After a general introductory course, 2 parallel courses will be offered.
+One will focus on Mediterranean flora, the other on fauna (amphibians, reptiles and birds).

-The French Mediterranean region contains more than 2/3 of the richness of the flora of metropolitan France.
-This course is an introduction to this exceptional diversity and to the underlying mechanisms.
-It is designed to enable students to 1. describe a plant in order to identify useful characteristics and 2. use different identification tools and understand their strengths and limitations.
-The teaching will integrate innovative pedagogical approaches, by coupling the use of traditional tools (paper flora) and digital tools (FloreNum, PlantNet), in order to allow a learning adapted to the knowledge of the student (from the beginner to the informed amateur).
-The identification of species will constitute a basis to study their biology, their ecology and to approach the concepts of evolution and phylogeny.
-For this, workshops will be conducted in parallel with the practical sessions: 1. construction of a morphological classification to be compared with the classical classifications (morphological and phylogenetic), 2. introduction to the ecology of species through a habitat approach, and 3. diachronic study of developmental biology by monitoring the growth of wild species planted under controlled conditions.
+The French Mediterranean rim is home to more than 2/3 of the rich diversity of flora in mainland France.
+This course is an introduction to this exceptional diversity and its underlying mechanisms.
+It is designed to enable students 1. to describe a plant in such a way as to highlight the characteristics useful for identification, and 2. to use different determination tools and understand their strengths and limitations.
+Teaching will incorporate innovative teaching approaches, combining the use of traditional (paper flora) and digital (FloreNum, PlantNet) tools, to enable learning adapted to the student's knowledge (from beginner to enlightened amateur).
+Species identification will form the basis for studying their biology and ecology, as well as evolution and phylogeny.
+To this end, workshops will be held in parallel with the practical sessions: 1. construction of a morphological classification to be compared with classical classifications (morphological and phylogenetic), 2. introduction to species ecology through a habitat-based approach, and 3. diachronic study of developmental biology by monitoring the growth of wild species planted under controlled conditions.

 Animals

-The objective is for the student to acquire/improve a body of knowledge on the biology of birds, amphibians and reptiles, which constitute models of choice in fundamental ecology (ethology, evolutionary ecology, functional ecology), applied ecology (conservation biology) and environmental education/teaching.
-Beyond the identification of species, this axis of work will deal with the evolution and systematics of these taxa, their physiology, their ecological and behavioral particularities.
+The aim is for students to acquire/deepen a body of knowledge on the biology of birds, amphibians and reptiles, which are models of choice in fundamental ecology (ethology, evolutionary ecology, functional ecology), applied ecology (conservation biology) and environmental education/teaching.
+In addition to species identification, this line of work will address the evolution and systematics of these taxa, their physiology, and their ecological and behavioral particularities.

-Each group (Fauna - Flora) will have at its disposal 12 hours of field trips (half of which will be common to both groups) to be carried out according to modalities to be defined (4 half-day trips, or 2 long one-day trips).
-The practical work could be set up on sites of the university (university campus - Labex CEMEB experimental field at the CEFE - Botanical Garden) favourable to the study of the various organisms.
+Each group (Fauna - Flora) will have at its disposal 12 hours of fieldwork (half of which will be common to both groups) to be carried out according to modalities to be defined (4 outings of 1/2 day, or 2 long outings of one day).
+Practical work can be carried out on university sites (university campus - Labex CEMEB experimental field at CEFE - Botanical Garden) that are suitable for studying different organisms.

-The UE is organized around a notion common to both groups of practical work which, through a reversed class, will allow to start from the observed species in order to identify central concepts in conservation biology.
-In S4, the distribution (chorology) and the notion of rarity at different spatial scales will be addressed.
-These notions will support methodological questions concerning the estimation of the abundance of organisms.
-For this, the students will present at the end of the sequence a taxon of their choice, among those proposed in the UE, which illustrates the notion of distribution.
+The UE is organized around a notion common to both groups of practical work, which, through a reversed class, will enable us to use observed species as a starting point for identifying concepts central to conservation biology.
+In S4, the focus will be on distribution (chorology) and the notion of rarity at different spatial scales.
+These concepts will support methodological questions, notably concerning the estimation of organism abundance.
+To this end, at the end of the sequence, students will present a taxon of their choice, from among those proposed in the EU, which illustrates the notion of distribution.

 Read more

-- to have followed the naturalist UE of L1 (preferable but not obligatory)
+- have taken the Naturalist UE in L1 (preferable but not compulsory)

-- strongly recommended: experience in a naturalist association beyond the GNUM.
+- strongly recommended: experience in a naturalist association outside the GNUM.

 Read more